denisrosset/symdpoly/docs/src/main/tut/docs/free-algebra.md

 # {{page.title}}

 A [free algebra](https://en.wikipedia.org/wiki/Free_algebra) is a polynomial ring in noncommutative variables.
 Variables are standard Scala objects and can bear indices and flags.
-Those objects must exist in an object inheriting `free.MonoidDef`, and themselves inherit `Op`.
+Those objects must exist in an object inheriting `free.MonoDef`, and themselves inherit `Op`.

 Free algebras are defined as [monoid rings](https://en.wikipedia.org/wiki/Monoid_ring) over a free monoid (with little added mathematical structure, see below); the ring we use is the field of [cyclotomic numbers](https://en.wikipedia.org/wiki/Cyclotomic_field).